 "DEPLOY- MENT" Returns information about the configuration of the database.
-In particular, this keyword returns information about the various features and settings enabled through the configuration file, such as export, snapshots, K-safety, and so on.
+In particular, this key- word returns information about the various features and settings enabled through the configuration file, such as export, snapshots, K-safety, and so on.
 These properties are returned in a single VoltTable of name/value pairs.
+"ENV" Returns information about the environment variables defined for each host, returning a row containing the variable name and value per host.
 "LICENSE" Returns information about the license in use by the database.
 The license properties are returned in a single VoltTable of name/value pairs.
 "OVERVIEW" Returns information about the individual servers in the database cluster, including the host name, the IP address, the version of VoltDB running on the server, as well as the path to the configuration file in use.
 The overview also includes entries for the start time of the server and length of time the server has been running.